 Lake Elsinore is the largest natural freshwater reservoir in southern California, fed by the San Jacinto river.
-The lake suffers from the severe draught in California during the past years, with massively changing water levels and the frequent occurance of harmful cyanobacteria blooms in late fall.
-A multi-million dollar project was set up to stabilize the lake ecosystem.
-In 2007, an aeriation system was installed at the lake bottom to prevent fish kills.
+The lake has suffered from the severe draught in California during recent years, with massively changing water levels and the frequent occurrence of harmful cyanobacteria blooms in late fall.
+A multi-million dollar project was set up to stabilise the lake ecosystem.
+In 2007 an aeration system was installed on the bottom of the lake to prevent fish kills.

-EOMAP uses combined Sentinel-2 and Landsat 7/8 data in order to evaluate turbidity levels, chlorophyll concentrations and the occurence of harmful algae blooms at eight points in time during the year.
-The project has been extended two times by Wood Plc.
+EOMAP uses combined Sentinel-2 and Landsat 7 and 8 data in order to evaluate turbidity levels, chlorophyll concentrations and the occurrence of harmful algae blooms at eight points in time during the year.
+The project has been extended twice by Wood Plc.